eli-cynerio/aws-athena-mcp/README.md

 ## Why Another AWS MCP Server?
 I tried AWS Chatbot with Developer Access.
-Free Tier has 25 / month query of resources.
-Next tier is $29/month include 90% of the features I don't use.
+Free Tier has a limit of 25 query/month for resources.
+Next tier is $19/month include 90% of the features I don't use.
 And the results are in a fashion of JSON and a lot of restrictions.

 I tried using [aws-mcp](https://github.com/RafalWilinski/aws-mcp) but ran into a few issues: